-\"While some situations might entail compelling reasons for members of another faith tradition to teach in a Catholic school, as much as possible all teachers in a Catholic school should be practicing Catholics" (National Directory for Catechesis, p.
+"While some situations might entail compelling reasons for members of another faith tradition to teach in a Catholic school, as much as possible all teachers in a Catholic school should be practicing Catholics" (National Directory for Catechesis, p.
 233).
-All teachers are required to support the teachings of the Church and moral demands of the Gospel.
+All teachers are required to support the teachings of the Church and moral demands of the Gospel, as articulated in the Catechism of the Catholic Church.